Gray Poodle Info || Genetics, Temperament, Care & Price

 Gray Poodle Physical Characteristics

 Gray Poodles are medium-sized dogs with a distinctive curly or corded coat.
 They stand between 10-15 inches tall at the shoulder and weigh between 45-70 pounds, depending on whether they are Standard, Miniature, or Toy Poodles.
-Their gray coat can range from light silver to deep charcoal.
-Poodles have a lean, athletic build, expressive eyes, and long, floppy ears.
+Their gray coat can range from light silver to deep charcoal, especially noticeable in Poodles that were once Black Poodles before their color faded.

 Their hypoallergenic coat makes them a great choice for people with allergies.
 Their fur is soft and dense, requiring regular grooming to keep it looking good.
 Their elegant posture and graceful movements make them stand out in any setting.